mkevenaar/FarmPi/docs/index.md

 # FarmPi - Running OctoFarm on your Raspberry Pi

 Welcome to the FarmPi documentation.
 You should find all the documentation required to setup your own FarmPi image here.
-Have a look at the [Guides](guides/) section for more information.
+Have a look at the [Guides](guides) section for more information.

+If you need a quick start, look at the [Setup FarmPi](guides/setup.md) documentation.